SoftUni-Internal/interactive-content/EN/07-Spring-Data-Auto-Mapping-Objects/00-Data-Transfer-Objects.md

 Our DTO can combine the information and ask for it, which we will receive with a single query and return in a single object instead of two.

-Now let's see the same but with code what a DTO would look like.
+Now let's see what a DTO would look like with code .

 ```java
 // Employee.java